blackboy69/Docs/README.md

 # Task Based API for OneLegal Filing Workflow

 ## Background
 Proposal for a task based filing API.
-OneLegal's "secret sauce" is not the technology, it is the easy to use workflow that every customer uses on a daily basis.
+OneLegal's "secret sauce" is to use workflow that every customer uses on a daily basis.

 This workflow currently is encapsulated in the UI layer and very difficult to expose as an API to allow integrations.